 Akkas & Associates Turkish Law Firm’s lawyers have assisted clients with reductions in force and structuring voluntary separation packages.
 Akkas & Associates Turkish Law Firm also has experience in negotiating and drafting individual employment agreements, separation agreements, and non-compete agreements.

-Akkas & Associates Turkish Law Firm attorneys frequently provide lectures to human resource professionals and attorneys on a wide range of subjects related to the employment relationship.
+Akkas & Associates Turkish Law Firm lawyers frequently provide lectures to human resource professionals and attorneys on a wide range of subjects related to the employment relationship.
 Perhaps most important, Our lawyers provide their clients with day-to-day counseling.
 In so doing, we assist employers in maintaining compliance with applicable laws and avoiding litigation by dealing with employees effectively and fairly within the bounds of the law.

 Turkish Real Estate Law

-Our Turkish real estate lawyers are prepared to handle real estate transactions.
+Our Turkish Law Firm lawyers are prepared to handle real estate transactions.
 Our real estate law practice includes; buying, leasing, and selling residential and commercial properties to both domestic and foreign customers in Turkey.
 Our Turkish real estate lawyers also represent our clients in real property acquisition, we prepare real estate sale contracts or amend the contracts that are prepared by the developers.
 We also represent our clients in real estate law litigation.

 Akkas & Associates Turkish Law Firm advises clients on all aspects of their projects, including the determination of the development vehicle to use, the initial assembly of the property, obtaining local, state approvals for permits and zoning, construction of the project, and ultimate sale or lease of the development.
 Throughout each of these stages, Akkas & Associates Turkish Law Firm attorneys assist clients in obtaining and analyzing environmental site assessments and in working with consultants, lenders and governmental authorities in related environmental matters.
 We also assist in workouts on behalf of owners and lenders.